FelipenerySilva/Integrating_Python_and_SQL/README.md

 # Integrating_Python_and_SQL
-This repository contains a python file integrating with data in Microsoft SQL Server Management Studio.
+This repository contains a python project file integrating with data in Microsoft SQL Server Management Studio.

-In this project I have demonstraded how to connect python and SQL.
-In addition, I have used the pandas library to prepare the data to calculate the company's profit and plot the results in a time line graphic.
+In this project I demonstraded how to connect python and SQL.
+Additionally, I utelized the pandas library to prepare the data for calculating the company's profit and plotting the results in a time line graphic.